Last Updated on September 5, 2023 by Grant

-For this post, I am taking a bit of a different direction and I hope you will indulge me.
+For my Song of the Open Road, I am taking a bit of a different direction and I hope you will indulge me.

 In my American Literature class, I assign students to read “Song of the Open Road” by Walt Whitman and write their own narrative following the structure and theme of the poem.
 The assignment is for students to interpret the theme of a particular stanza from each of the 15 parts of the poem and write their own narratives in that theme.
 They must include quotes from the poem and a picture for each part as well.